Only 2 left in stock

-Location: To be revealed. (~30 miles out from Boston)
+Location: Two Towers – To be revealed. (~30 miles out from Boston)

-This intensive 4 hour course covers the basics to get more into abandoned and urbex photography.
-The four hours will give us enough time to tour the grounds, get to know one another, cover topics, and have time to wander and take photos.
+This is a perfect experience if you ever wanted to check out an abandoned location!
+Over roughly four hours we will tour the grounds, get to know one another, cover topics, and have time to wander and take photos.
 The location is a simple place, yet with tremendous character and some unique features.
-Along the short walk to the location, I’ll tell you a bit about the history which adds to the allure of this place.
+Along the short walk to the location, I’ll tell you a bit about the history which adds to the allure of this surreal place.

 The location for this course SEEMS to be open to the public.
 The first lesson, keep locations disclosed.
 I’ll explain several reasons why keeping these special places a secret is something that matters.
 “But you’re going to share this location with us?”
 While I may be breaking a “rule”, this particular spot may not be around all that much longer, as the area is starting to become part of a development.
 The size, how private, scenic, and the condition of this place makes it perfect for an introductory course.
 If you’re going to get into it, start off with a more controlled excursion and learn how to do it right.
 While the risk of trespassing varies per location, all of these places are dangerous for an array of reasons.